wvanderw/CFAR_GSH/README.md

-# Metabolic morphology and ecological lifestyles in sharks :shark:
+# Ecological lifestyles and the metabolic morphology across sharks :shark:

-version control for first chapter -- will be duplicated for publication
+version control for first chapter -- will be duplicated / cleaned for publication

 Need to write file directory below :pizza: